tisaconundrum2/PySAT-GUI/README.md

 # Installation

   - Click and download [Anaconda Python 4.3.X 64-Bit installer](https://repo.continuum.io/archive/Anaconda3-4.3.1-Windows-x86_64.exe).
-  - For all other Operating Systems go to Anaconda's [download page](https://www.continuum.io/downloads)
+  - You can also go here to Anaconda's [download page](https://www.continuum.io/downloads)
   - Download or clone this repository
   - Download the PYSAT library from here [github.com/USGS-Astrogeology/PySAT](https://github.com/USGS-Astrogeology/PySAT)
   - For more on how to install go [here](https://github.com/USGS-Astrogeology/PySAT_Point_Spectra_GUI/wiki/How-To-Install).